cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/zero-trust-network-access.md

 <Aside header="Prerequisites">

-* A Teams account setup
+* A Zero Trust account setup
-* The [WARP client](/connections/connect-devices/warp) installed on a device and enrolled in a Cloudflare for Teams instance
+* The [WARP client](/connections/connect-devices/warp) installed on a device and enrolled in a Zero Trust instance
 * Admin access to server with Internet access

 </Aside>